Photos: Pro-Trump Supporters Breach the Capitol Building

 J. Scott Applewhite/AP

 House of Representatives members leave the floor of the House chamber as protesters try to break into the chamber at the U.S. Capitol on Wednesday, Jan.
-6, 2021, in Washington.
+6, 2021, in Washington, DC.

 23/23